MG Normandy 2018 27th Sep - 2nd Oct 2018From £455.00 per person

 Today’s route will give you the opportunity to visit an abundance of typical Normandy places of interest; the cheese village of Camembert, the horse stud in Haras, the cider route or a brand new museum in the town of Falais dedicated to the civilians of war.

 Another option if you wish to choose your own route would be to visit the neighbouring region of Loire and visit Le Mans – a town that is very often bypassed to en route to somewhere seemingly more attractive, but there really is more to this town than just the 24hr race and with the museum at the circuit entrance and the old Plantagenet city, it is definitely worth a visit.

 Sunday 30th September

 Today will offer a scenic drive through Suisse Normande, an area that has been carved by the Orne river and created dramatic meanders and gorges into the rocks of the area.
 The highest heights in these parts reach over 1,000 feet, making for ideal driving routes for exploring these riverside villages and low lying hills.

-After breakfast, we bring another level of history to this insightful weekend.
+After a breakfast, we bring another level of history to this insightful weekend.
 You have all day to visit the Ducal Palace in Caen.
 Built by William the Conqueror in 1060, this is one of largest medieval enclosures in Europe and contains the Normandy Museum and Fine Arts Museum.
-Why not make a final nod of remembrance at Pegasus Bridge just a few miles away before heading to the port in time for the 23.00hrs departure back to Portsmouth.
+Alternatively, you could make your way to Bayeaux with its beautiful Cathedral and the famous tapestry, then follow the coast road taking in some of the WWII memorials.
+Head back to the port in Ouistrehem in time for the 23.00hrs departure back to Portsmouth.
 A 2 bunk inside cabin has been reserved for this journey.

 Arrive in Portsmouth at 06.45hrs for the journey home.